samozzy/phonebox_theatre/_projects/pareidolia.md

 playwright: Daniel McVey
 project_date: September 2020
 donate: true
-external_link: "/watch/"
-external_link_text: "<i class='fab fa-youtube'></i>&nbsp;Watch from 9PM 30th September"
-performed: PAREIDOLIA 2020 can be watched online, for free, from 30th September 2020 until 31st October 2020.
+performed: PAREIDOLIA 2020 was available for free on YouTube from 30th September - 31st October, 2020
 synopsis: |
   Three people have decided to say something.
 Something important to them, supposedly.
 But things are going wrong (and it’s not just their internet bandwidth).